 One downside of living in Virginia City, however, is that residents on average have to contend with a long commute, spending on average 30.39 minutes every day commuting to work.

-Virginia City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Virginia City doesn't have a public transportation system that people use for their commute.

 The per capita income in Virginia City in 2022 was $43,427, which is wealthy relative to Nevada, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,708 for a family of four.